kubernetes-retired/external-storage/nfs/README.md

 Deleting the provisioner deployment will cause any outstanding `PersistentVolumes` to become unusable for as long as the provisioner is gone.

 ## Running
-Go [here](./docs/demo) for a demo of how to run nfs-provisioner.
-You may also/instead want to read the (dryer but more detailed) following docs.

-To authorize nfs-provisioner on a Kubernetes cluster (only if you have RBAC and/or PSP enabled or are running OpenShift) see [Authorization](docs/authorization.md).

 To deploy nfs-provisioner on a Kubernetes cluster see [Deployment](docs/deployment.md).

 To use nfs-provisioner once it is deployed see [Usage](docs/usage.md).

-For information on running multiple instances of nfs-provisioner see [Running Multiple Provisioners](docs/multiple.md).

 ## [Changelog](CHANGELOG.md)
 Releases done here in external-storage will not have corresponding git tags (external-storage's git tags are reserved for versioning the library), so to keep track of releases check this README, the [changelog](CHANGELOG.md), or [Quay](https://quay.io/repository/kubernetes_incubator/nfs-provisioner)